GitMje/gitmje.github.io/_posts/2021-12-16-git-version-numbering.md

 - Many engineers assume that version numbers for packages (like npm and NuGet) should be stamped with the same numbers as the main release.
 This is not the case.
 Every pipeline should use their own version numbers.
 If this is confusing to the customer, it's fine to create a manifest of which package versions go in to build a specific customer version of the code (and sometime marketing customer version numbers can differ from the pipeline numbers, which is fine although not as efficient).
 - With the date stamp CalVer approach, a common gotcha is that you need to ensure that you define the time zone that the version number will use.
 For example, build servers with different time zones can confuse the teams.
 Some teams use UTC to be fully international and some use the default time zone of the company (e.g., US EST, US CST, etc).
 - Some teams use `-alpha`/`-beta`/etc pre-release labels rather than or in addition to an <span style="color:yellow">BuildNumber</span> value to signify the maturity of the build.

+## Final note ❌

+In the end, both SemVer and CalVer are fantastic standards that (once fully-automated by tools like gitVersion) will save your team lots of time and energy and will fuel your agility.